nucleuscloud/neosync/docs/docs/transformers/system.md

 **Configurations**

-Depending on your validations, you may want to configure the output gender.
-The gender transformer has the following configurations:

 | Name       | Description                                                                    | Default | Example Output |
 | ---------- | ------------------------------------------------------------------------------ | ------- | -------------- |
 | Abbreviate | Abbreviate will abbreviate the output gender so that it is only one character. | false   | u              |

 **Examples**

-There are several ways you can mix-and-match configurations to get different full name formats.
-Here are some possible combinations:

 | Abbreviate | Example Output |
 | ---------- | -------------- |